Tobiscuit/tobiscuit.github.io/README.md

 ### Log

+**06/18/2020**
+* ZTM: The Complete Web Developer (47%)
+* In the course, Andrei talked about type coercion (review) but I learned something today: Object.keys(), Object.values(), and Object.entries().
+* These methods are something I've used and encountered before, but didn't fully understand it the first time around... or the second... or the third...
+I'm going to keep on reviewing tonight, I should be able to remember the syntax.
+* Completing exercises on my own in this second JavaScript course has been rewarding.
+All exercises will be uploaded to GitHub at the end of the course.

 **06/17/2020**
 * ZTM: The Complete Web Developer - I was wrong, it turns out I'm ahead of my classmates.
 Following Parkinson's Law, I am setting the deadline of the end of the month to finish the course.
 This is a daunting challenge.
 * Explored advanced arrays, advanced objects, and was once again able to finish the exercises without looking at the solutions.
 Problem solving is becoming natural for this topic, and I was able to use array methods without looking at documentation.